Tornado outbreak of April 14–16, 2011

-From April 14–16, 2011, a tornado outbreak, among the largest recorded tornado outbreaks in U.S. history, produced 178 confirmed tornadoes across 16 states, resulting in severe destruction on all three days of the outbreak.
+From April 14–16, 2011, a tornado outbreak, among the largest recorded tornado outbreaks in U.S. history, produced 179 confirmed tornadoes across 16 states, resulting in severe destruction on all three days of the outbreak.
 A total of 38 people were killed from tornadoes and an additional five people were killed as a result of straight-line winds associated with the storm system.
 The outbreak of severe weather and tornadoes led to 43 deaths in the Southern United States.
 This was the largest number of fatalities in an outbreak in the United States since the 2008 Super Tuesday tornado outbreak.
-However, this outbreak was soon surpassed no more than two weeks later by the 2011 Super Outbreak, which killed 324 people.
+It is locally referred to as the "Forgotten Outbreak" in Alabama as it was vastly overshadowed by the 2011 Super Outbreak less than two weeks later.

+The system brought a late-season snowstorm to the Midwest and Northern Plains, and blizzard conditions to parts of South Dakota and northern Nebraska.
+With surface temperatures near freezing the snow was unusually wet for the region.
+This led for bad driving conditions on I-80 and I-90.

 Meteorological synopsis

 April 14

 On April 14, a strong storm system in the southern section of the Rocky Mountains moved east to the central and southern Great Plains region during the afternoon and to the mid and lower Mississippi River Valley during the overnight hours.
 The system was accompanied by strong winds in the middle and high levels of the atmosphere along with cold upper air temperatures.
 With these elements coming together with moisture moving north from the Gulf of Mexico, it resulted in conditions favorable for severe weather.
 A moderate risk of severe weather was issued for that day by the Storm Prediction Center as a result across eastern Oklahoma and neighboring parts of Arkansas, Kansas, Missouri and Texas.
 With a dryline extending from southern Kansas to Texas, thunderstorms began developing along the dryline across north and south central areas of Oklahoma by 3:10 pm CDT (2010 UTC).
 These storms would form into supercells and move into eastern Oklahoma by 4:00 pm CDT (2100 UTC).

 Storm chasers in the region reported multiple funnel clouds and two touchdowns, neither of which resulted in damage.
 Several tornadoes were confirmed through storm chaser video and local emergency management services.
 A large, intense tornado later caused severe damage in and around the towns of Atoka and Tushka.
 Many houses were destroyed or flattened from what was at times a double tornado with two well-defined vortices.
 Numerous injuries were reported in the latter of these areas.
 Two died and 43 more were injured in Tushka.
 In Arkansas, strong winds produced by thunderstorms killed at least seven people.
 Of those deaths, five were confirmed to have been from straight-line winds and two were as a result of a weak tornado embedded in an overnight squall line that tracked across the state.